Centaur Technology Logo

-Our device appears to be a "preflight controller" from a B61 nuclear bomb (also here) (or, more likely, from a B61 trainer like this).
+Our device (figures 1 and 9) appears to be a "preflight controller" from a B61 nuclear bomb (also here) (or, more likely, from a B61 trainer like this).
 There are many versions of a B61, our device probably comes from one of the tactical versions (Mods 3, 4, or 10).
-The B61 family is the best documented of all modern U.S. nuclear weapons and there is much information on the web; I recommend further reading.
+The B61 family is the best documented of all modern U.S. nuclear weapons and there is much information on the web; I recommend further online reading.

 Before I describe the component in more detail, I need to talk about its provenance, or, how do I know it's a preflight controller from a B61 bomb or B61 training device?
 The person I got this from had mislabeled it as a part from an A-6 Intruder fighter-bomber.
 And the "demil" label also has "A-6" written on it.
 But, it is a B61 preflight controller; here's my evidence...

-One critical reference that I have is Interim Development Support for the B61-6,8 Bombs, Sandia report SAND88-2986 (redacted).
-Here are the two (heavily redacted) pages describing the Mod-6,8 preflight controller (MC4136) and one page describing the "command disable" controls on the controller.
-The controls descibed and shown in SAND88-2986 are very similar to our device (the MC4136 has a "mission" switch which ours doesn't, and ours has a separate "strike enable plug" socket).
+One critical reference that I have is Interim Development Report for the B61-6,8 Bombs, Sandia report SAND88-2986 (redacted).
+Here are the three (heavily redacted) pages (figures 3, 4 & 5) describing the Mod-6,8 preflight controller (MC4136) and one page describing the "command disable" controls on the controller.
+The controls described and shown in SAND88-2986 are very similar to our device (the MC4136 has a "mission" switch which ours doesn't, and ours has a separate "strike enable plug" socket).
 Furthermore the command disable mechanism (interaction of the three code switches, the option switch to set "DI", and the T pullout handle) is described precisely, and our device behaves exactly the same way.
 The position of the controls shown. however, is slightly different than ours, but a layout difference is reasonable since there are several versions of the B61, each with slightly different controllers.

-Another picture, shown on the right, of a B61 preflight controller case appears in Recovery and Recycling of Aluminum, Copper, and Precious Metals from Dismantled Weapon Components, SAND94-2759.
+Figure 6 is a page from Recovery and Recycling of Aluminum, Copper, and Precious Metals from Dismantled Weapon Components, SAND94-2759 and shows of a B61 preflight controller case.
 The controls in this picture are positioned exactly the same as in our specimen.
-A further hazy confirmation is found in this very low resolution picture of a B61 training device.
+A further hazy confirmation is found in this very low resolution picture of a B61 training device (figure 7).
 The diagram on the wall shows a control panel with connections to the front of the bomb looking similar to ours.
 And, of course, the center section of the previously shown disassembled B61 picture looks like our control panel.
 Another subtle clue is that the only component visible without taking the tightly sealed controller apart is labeled MC2865.
 The "MC" designation is used by Sandia for weapon components.

 So, based on SAND88-2886 and other sources, what does the preflight controller control?
 The two-digit switches labeled TA and TB specify two "safe separation" times in seconds.
 This defines the time that must elapse after the bomb is released from the aircraft before detonation can occur.
 (The actual arming process starts a few seconds before this time, but detonation cannot occur before this time).
 Our switches are hard-wired to start at 10 seconds.
 The choice between the two specified separation times is done via aircraft control.